How Much Homeowner’s Insurance Do I Need?

-Homeownership!
-The American Dream!
-And quite likely a very good dream in every other country where they have houses.
-It’s a big step and an expensive one, too.
+Homeownership is the American dream...and it's a pretty expensive dream at that.
 Among the many costs you may not be considering if you’ve never owned a home, homeowner’s insurance can be a significant chunk of your budget.
 But exactly how much homeowner’s insurance do you need?
 And what does it mean to over or under-insure your home?

 So your homeowner’s policy is very likely to cover a bit more than just your home.
 Therefore, it’s important to understand exactly what’s covered and for how much.
 Most policies typically offer the following types of coverage: